OliverW147/BS-Draft/README.md

 ## Contributing

 Contributions and bug reports are welcome.
 Please open issues or pull requests against the repository.
-If you're adding data or changing the schema, include an updated schema file and a small sample dataset for testing.

 ---